Quotes About Toxic Masculinity: Redefining Harmful Views On Masculinity

 Brené Brown, in her book Daring Greatly, said this of toxic masculinity: “When looking at the attributes associated with masculinity in the U.S., the same researchers identified the following: winning, emotional control, risk-taking, violence, dominance, playboy, self-reliance, primacy at work, power over women, disdain for homosexuality, and pursuit of status.”

 In either case, there is often some misunderstanding of the term.
-“Toxic masculinity” is not used to decry men as a whole; instead, it refers to a specific set of attributes that are not determined by sex, as some would suggest, but that is societally constructed, enforced, and encouraged.
+“Toxic masculinity” is not used to decry men as a whole; instead, it refers to a specific set of attributes that are not determined by sex, as some would suggest, but that are societally constructed, enforced, and encouraged.
 Identifying these traits is important, as they cannot be thoroughly dealt with without investigating what they are, where they come from, and what types of danger they impose on human society in general.

 Hope